-Since 1990, Will Humburg has had several successful collaborations with the Naxos recording company, including the complete recordings of La Bohème, Il Barbiere di Siviglia and Il Trovatore.
-His recording of Verdi’s “Falstaff” was chosen by the magazine Gramophone as Editor’s Choice of the Month.
+Since 1990, Will Humburg has had several successful collaborations with the Naxos recording company, including the complete recordings of “La Bohème”, “Il Barbiere di Siviglia”, “Il Trovatore” and “Falstaff”, the latter being chosen by the magazine Gramophone as Editor’s Choice of the Month.